 Durham Regatta is a prestigious racing event in the beautiful historic city of Durham.
 Every year the Regatta draws great crowds and it boasts a number of coveted trophies.
 We can’t promise the stunning views of Durham or the crowds will make you row faster, but they might take your mind off the pain in your legs.

-The deadline for entering the 2018 Regatta is 22:00 on Thursday 31st May.
-The relevant updated forms and information will be uploaded nearer the time.
+The deadline for entering the 2018 Regatta was 22:00 on Thursday 31st May.
+Entries opened, via BROE, on Monday 21st May.

 The entries package may be downloaded here.